 Justin Bieber Blasts Hillsong Music In Inspirational Video: ‘Let The Devil Know, Not Today’

 Justin Bieber is letting his fans know he’s still Team Jesus in a spiritual new Instagram post.
-Watch him bust out moves while sharing the Hillsong Church’s inspirational new song.
+Watch him bust out moves while sharing the Hillsong Church’s inspirational new song ‘Not Today.’

 Not today Satan!
 Yes, Ariana Grande, 24, once famously told that to Justin Bieber, 23, but now he’s telling the world that he’s also saying no to the devil (and just to be clear, the Biebs is not Satan).
 The singer is a proud member of the Hillsong Church and they recorded a new Christian pop song called “Not Today,” which the singer is spreading the gospel about it via his Instagram account.
 Justin posted a video of himself with his back turned to the camera, looking out at a body of water while pretending to sing along to the chorus, moving his hands in wild gestures and all.
 The sunlight makes it look super God-like and as a woman’s voice is heard singing “Let the devil know not today.”